aws-amplify/learn/content/contributors/README.md

 # Become an Amplify Community Contributor

 Thank you for your interest in becoming an Amplify Community Contributor!
-To add yourself as an Amplify contributor you must also submit a post you have written (available on any publication e.g. Medium, dev.to etc), or an event where you are presenting on Amplify.
+To add yourself as an Amplify contributor you must also submit a [post](https://github.com/aws-amplify/community/blob/master/content/posts/README.md) or [event](https://github.com/aws-amplify/community/blob/master/content/events/README.md).

 ## Logistics